MpiloNM95/chat_app/README.md

 # CHAT APP
 ## Introduction
+This the chat app this is designed and developed and built for friends who are look for a place to conect just like twitter and instagram.
 ## Installation
 ### Server Installation
 Create a server folder with the following command in terminal: